 Copies of the "Curriculum" and the Division's "Admission, Retention, and Graduation Policies" are maintained in the Administrative Office readily available to each student upon request.
-The policies are also located on the Division's Website: http://healthsciences.howard.edu/education/schools-and-academics/nursing-allied-health/division-of-AHS/current-students/undergraduate-policies.
+The policies are also located on the College's Website: https://cnahs.howard.edu/.
 Students in the Upper Division are bound by the curriculum and Admissions, Retention, and Graduation Policy of the Upper Division at the time of entry.
 The Upper Division program is full-time, and students will not be allowed to enroll on a part-time basis.
 Students with decelerated professional matriculation secondary to academic actions or personal reasons are bound by the Upper Division policies in force at the time matriculation is resumed.

 Decelerated students will be required to be in Directed Independent Study courses and satisfy all program requirements.